-Bloodied and broken: The battle against ISIS in the Philippines
+Bloodied and broken: Rising toll of Philippines' war with ISIS

 "They're using tactics from Iraq and Syria now -- IEDs, RPGs."

-The minarets of the city's mosques, not too long ago used by Imams to call the faithful to prayer, now serve as deadly ISIS sniper nests.
+The minarets of the city's mosques, not too long ago used by imams to call the faithful to prayer, now serve as deadly ISIS sniper nests.

 Another soldier, whose mother quietly cleans his wounds as he lies in his bed, tells CNN that, as well as importing ISIS' urban guerrilla tactics, they ape the AFP's methods, and are fearless in carrying out counterattacks.